PaymentHighway/paymenthighway-java-lib/README.md

 * connect

-Contains the actual classes that are responsible for the communication Payment Highway.
+Contains the actual classes that are responsible of the communication with Payment Highway.

 * json